Neo23x0/log4shell-detector/README.md

 2. Download this Repo by clicking "Code" > "Download ZIP"

-3. Extract the package and bring only `log4shell-detector.py` to the target system (e.g. with scp)
+3. Extract the package and bring othe comlete package to the target system (e.g. with scp)

 4. Run it with `python3 log4shell-detector.py -p /var/log` (if `python3` isn't available use `python`)